asyncapi/generator/docs/authoring.md

 ```
 ## Filters

 A filter is a helper function that you can create to perform complex tasks.
 They are JavaScript files that register one or many [Nunjuck filters](https://mozilla.github.io/nunjucks/api.html#custom-filters).
-The generator parses all the files in the `.filters` directory.
+The generator parses all the files in the `filters` directory.
 Functions exported from these files are registered as filters.

 You can use the filter function in your template as in the following example: